 However, the decision by ICAO does not include initial support from regional systems for curbing emissions, like the controversial carbon tax that was instituted last year by the EU.
 Transport Environment, an environmental campaign group based in Brussels, has predicted that this omission is likely to make regional emissions somewhat difficult.
 The group has slammed the resolution by ICAO for being full of holes.

 Sources from EU said that in spite of the ICAO resolution, their scheme is here to stay.
 Their argument is that the decision by ICAO leaves enough grey areas for them to continue with operations.
 It is also expected that the carbon tax will be somewhat softened to reflect the breakthrough made at the ICAO.
 Connie Hedegaard, EU's Climate Action Commissioner, said that as much as they would have wished more countries to accept their regional scheme, they have made progress overall.
 He went on to say that if it had not been for the hard work and determination shown by EU, they would not have come to the decision.

-Siim Kallas, the EU transport commissioner added that the deal is good news for the aviation industry, the travelling public and the planet in general.
+Siim Kallas, the EU transport commissioner added that the deal is good news for the aviation industry, the travelling public, especially those who do not want to have to purchase new camper windows, and the planet in general.
 They have also managed to avoid a damaging conflict between trading partners.
 The carbon tax by EU has received ferocious opposition from nations such as China, the United States, India and Russia, leading worries that a trade war may be imminent in aviation.